AndreasGunnahr/AF-TRAINING-Hobby/README.md

 # AF-project

-Website for a friend personal training company - React, SASS and NodeJS
+Website for a friends personal training company - React, SASS and NodeJS